Nurse stabbed at Christchurch's Hillmorton Hospital days after another attacked

 "Specialist Mental Health Services takes all incidents of violence seriously.
 No level of violence towards staff, patients, or anyone else is acceptable."

-Today's attack comes as the CDHB head, David Meates, is due to meet with mental health nurses at the facility tomorrow, to discuss safety concerns and violence against staff, Stuff reported.
+Today's attack comes as the CDHB head, David Meates, is due to meet with mental health nurses at the facility tomorrow, to discuss safety concerns and violence against staff.

+In a statement released late this afternoon, Meates said: "I am extremely concerned to hear another staff member has been assaulted at work in the adult mental health inpatient unit.

+"We are doing all we can to ensure this nurse is well supported in their recovery.

 The latest incidents are not the first serious assaults at the hospital this year.